 Furniture and Product Design BA (Hons)

-With an emphasis on designing through making, we'll explore function, form and the relationships we forge with the everyday objects with which we live.
-Alongside technical skills like sketching, model-making and prototyping, we’ll look at key human issues of ethically responsible design, analyse the ways that our lifestyles are changing and how this impacts on consumer choice, and experiment with innovative means of furniture and product production.
+We'll explore function, form, and the relationships we forge with the everyday objects with which we live.
+Alongside technical skills like sketching, model-making, and prototyping, we’ll look at key human issues of ethically responsible design, analyse the ways that our lifestyles are changing and how this impacts consumer choice, and experiment with innovative means of furniture and product production.
 You’ll test your skills across live projects, and you can even complete a year-long work placement, throwing yourself into the cutting edge of real-world industry.

 Explore the work of our graduating students in our Student Showcase.